docknetwork/react-native-sdk/docs/cloud-wallet.md

 # Cloud Wallet Documentation

-The Cloud Wallet feature allows secure storage and synchronization of wallet documents via an [Encrypted Data Vault (EDV)](https://digitalbazaar.github.io/encrypted-data-vaults/).
+The Truvera Cloud Wallet provides SaaS hosted secure storage of a user's identity data.
+The contents of an individual cloud wallet are accessed through a wallet application.
+The Cloud Wallet APIs support synchronization between the cloud storage and local storage of a wallet application.
+In addition to standard mobile or web wallet applications, the Cloud Wallet also allows credentials to be used in existing web sites through embedded widgets.
+The Cloud Wallet is especially useful for non-human identity use cases, such as organizational identity wallets and wallets for AI agents.

+The implementation is in:
-**File Path:** `@docknetwork/wallet-sdk-core/src/cloud-wallet`
+`@docknetwork/wallet-sdk-core/src/cloud-wallet`

 ## Feature Overview

+The Truvera Cloud Wallet service hosts individual wallets for each user.
+The user's wallet stores encrypted documents that usually contain verifiable credentials.
+The service includes an [Encrypted Data Vault (EDV)](https://digitalbazaar.github.io/encrypted-data-vaults/) to securely store, sync, and manage documents.
+The Truvera Platform includes an EDV instance that can be used as part of a Truvera solution, but you can also deploy an EDV instance within your infrastructure if you prefer to host the encrypted user data.
+In most solutions, documents should be encrypted by the wallet application before being stored in the cloud wallet so that it cannot be read by the organization hosting the EDV.

-The Cloud Wallet integrates with an [Encrypted Data Vault (EDV)](https://digitalbazaar.github.io/encrypted-data-vaults/) to securely store, sync, and manage documents.
-Once initialized, it automatically synchronizes documents between the EDV and the wallet, allowing you to add, update, remove, without dealing with the synchronization logic.
+Once initialized, the Cloud Wallet automatically synchronizes documents between the EDV and the wallet application, allowing you to add, update, and remove credentials without dealing with the synchronization logic.

+Each holder's individual cloud wallet is accessed using a key in the holder's possession.
+This key can be stored in the local storage of a wallet application, or derived from a biometric of the holder's.
+A recovery mnemonic can be used to recover a lost master key.

 ## Usage Example